MatthewPierce-ITC/ExhibitMarkerDocs/pages/working_with_files/working_with_files_adding.markdown

 > ![Screen Grab - Menu bar folder import](../../assets/working_with_files_assets/working_with_files_05_importfolder.png)

-If the documes are further organized into sub-folders, the contents of the topmost folder and all sub-folders can be imported at one time by turning on the Include Sub Folders on Import option.
+If the documents are further organized into sub-folders, the contents of the topmost folder and all sub-folders can be imported at one time by turning on the Include Sub Folders on Import option.

 > ![Screen Grab - Menu bar folder import](../../assets/working_with_files_assets/working_with_files_06_importsubfolders.png)